Skip to content

 Click Continue.

-Specify Snowflake credentials
+Specify cloud data warehouse credentials

 Parameter Description

-Account Enter your Snowflake account name and region (part of the URL you use to log into Snowflake).
+Account Enter your Snowflake account name and region (part of the URL you use to log in to Snowflake).
 Uses the format [accountName].[region_id].

 Username Your Snowflake username.